Europe

 “Europe is proof that a few hours can change everything”

-I grew up in the Cotswolds and lived in Bath for ten years before we packed everything up, and there are still days when I can picture those familiar streets without trying.
-Europe is also home to all our family and friends spread between countries, and so is the food that makes us feel instantly grounded, or even just a proper cup of tea!
+I grew up in the beautiful Cotswolds before living in Bath for ten years.
+Even now, I can easily picture those familiar streets in my mind, no effort required.
+Europe is also where all our family and friends are scattered across different countries, and it’s the place that serves up the comforting food that makes us feel right at home – like a good old cup of tea!

-My partner is from Liguria, which means Italy has always been threaded into our travels.
-We return for the coastline and the pace of it, but we also return because Italy has given us some of our favourite versions of Europe.
+My partner, Manu, is from Liguria, which means Italy has always been a part of our adventures.
+We find ourselves drawn back to the stunning coastline and its laid-back vibe, but we also return because Italy has gifted us some of our most cherished experiences in Europe.

-But the most special Europe memory we carry is much farther north.
-We spent a month in Lofoten in winter (yes, winter!), and it is still hard to describe without sounding like I’m exaggerating.
-The days were short, but the light lasted, a constant golden glow that made the sea and snow look soft and fluffy.
-We hiked with cold cheeks and warm layers, and the reward was always the same: a cosy café stop afterwards, hands wrapped around something hot, a cinnamon bun on the side, watching the weather roll across the water.
+One of our most cherished memories from Europe actually comes from way up north.
+We spent an entire month in Lofoten during winter (yep, winter!).
+The days were short, but the light lingered, casting a warm golden hue that made the sea and snow appear so soft and inviting.
+We hiked with rosy cheeks and bundled up in layers, and the payoff was always the same: a cosy café break afterwards, cradling something warm in our hands, a cinnamon bun on the side, while we watched the weather dance across the water.